Lama06/Schneckenhaus/README.md

 ### Selections

-Selections is a powerful feature which enabled you to search for snail shells using a variety of criteria.
+Selections is a powerful feature, which enables you to search for snail shells using a variety of criteria.
 Besides, selections make it possible to run other commands on all shells that are selected.
-Every player and the server console has a current selection which is empty be default.
+Every player and the server console has a current selection, which is empty be default.

 - `sh`
   - `selection`